sparktechao/gesprin-coworking/README.md

 ---

-This README provides an overview of the project and highlights the main benefits of using generic controllers and services.
+This README provides an overview of the project and highlights the main benefits of using generic controllers and services, along with robust error handling.
 With this approach, you can quickly add new entities to your project while maintaining code consistency and quality.

 If you have any further questions or need additional help, feel free to ask! 🚀🔨🤖🔧

 ---

-This README covers the necessary information for understanding the project, how it is built, and acknowledges the contributions of Emanuel Moura and Jaymeson Mendes.
+This README covers the necessary information for understanding the project, how it is built, and acknowledges the contributions of Emanuel Moura, Jaymeson Mendes, and Francisco André.
 If you need anything else, just let me know!